CASP-Systems-BU/koala/README.md

 ## Getting Started

 We will provide the SSH credentials and IP addresses over HotCRP.
-Please SSH into the machine (master node of the cluster) we provided.
+Please SSH into the machine (master node of the cluster) we provided. **We have pre-installed all dependencies and set up the environment for you**.
+The Koala repository is also already cloned in directory `~/ssd/koala` on AWS and `~/koala` on CloudLab.

-The Koala repository is already cloned in directory `~/ssd/koala` on AWS and `~/koala` on CloudLab.
+*(You can refer to [cluster setup](https://github.com/CASP-Systems-BU/koala/wiki/Experiment-Environment-Setup) for cluster setup instructions)*

 First start a tmux session (a helpful tmux reference is available [here](https://tmuxcheatsheet.com/)).
 ```bash